l-liava-l/Collection.wiki.eng/how to install.md

-Collection was written on «pure» JavaScript and does not require dependens.
-Library can work in browsers (`IE 6+`, `FF`, `Chrome`) and in other environments:
+Collection was written on «pure» JavaScript and does not require dependences.
+Library can work with browsers (`IE 6+`, `FF`, `Chrome`) and in other environments:

 * node.js;
 * node-webkit;
 * worker;
 * addition to applications and etc.

-The only one condition is permissibility operation `new Function` (for example, If you writing an addition for Google Chrome then need declare permission for eval in the  manifest).
+The only one condition is permissibility of operation `new Function` (for example: If you writing an addition for Google Chrome then you need to declare permission for eval in the manifest).

 For installing in a browser need to download this [file](https://github.com/kobezzza/Collection/blob/master/build/collection.min.js) or [lite version](https://github.com/kobezzza/Collection/blob/master/build/collection.light.min.js)